pnp/cli-microsoft365/docs/docs/cmd/pp/card/card-get.md

 : The name of the environment.

 `-i, --id <id>`
-: The id of the card
+: The id of the card.

 `-a, --asAdmin`
 : Run the command as admin for environments you do not have explicitly assigned permissions to.